juand-r/ACL-2020/README.md

 :heavy_minus_sign: Neural CRF Model for Sentence Alignment in Text Simplification [**(paper)**](https://www.aclweb.org/anthology/2020.acl-main.709.pdf) [**(code and data)**](https://github.com/chaojiang06/wiki-auto)

-See also: 'Iterative Edit-Based Unsupervised Sentence Simplification" and "ASSET: A Dataset for Tuning and Evaluation of Sentence Simplification Models with Multiple Rewriting Transformations", above.
+See also: "Iterative Edit-Based Unsupervised Sentence Simplification" and "ASSET: A Dataset for Tuning and Evaluation of Sentence Simplification Models with Multiple Rewriting Transformations", above.

 ---